-- a) Environmental issues encompassing; soil conservation and management, nutrient management, crop residue and general solid waste management, water management and aspects of pest management have been captured in the ESMF amongst others; - b) Occupational Health and Safety risks are key in these Guidelines as such, the ESMF has integrated OHS aspects into its preparation and such measures will be part of the implementation agenda for the project.; - c) Community Health and Safety issues relating to change in land use, degradation, vulnerability, and exposure to hazardous products. - 3.5 GAP ANALYSIS BETWEEN KEY WORLD BANK SAFEGUARDS POLICIES AND GOVERNMENT OF UGANDA'S SAFEGUARDS POLICIES REQUIREMENTS
+- a) Environmental issues encompassing; soil conservation and management, nutrient management, crop residue and general solid waste management, water management and aspects of pest management have been captured in the ESMF amongst others; - b)Occupational Health and Safety risks are key in these Guidelines as such, the ESMF has integrated OHS aspects into its preparation and such measures will be part of the implementation agenda for the project.; - c) Community Health and Safety issues relating to change in land use, degradation, vulnerability, and exposure to hazardous products. - d) Social inclusion and non-discrimination issues relating to the potential exclusion of vulnerable or marginalized individuals or groups from project benefits and activities.

+3.5 GAP ANALYSIS BETWEEN KEY WORLD BANK SAFEGUARDS POLICIES AND GOVERNMENT OF UGANDA'S SAFEGUARDS POLICIES REQUIREMENTS